 There are a lot of factors that can affect your choice of broadband service, but the biggest is probably the connection speed.

-Where broadband speed is concerned and it’s worth remembering that you aren't always guaranteed the speed touted in providers' adverts.
+Where broadband speed is concerned, it’s worth remembering that you aren't always guaranteed the speed touted in providers' adverts.
 This is down to a number of factors.

-One is that your ISP will share your line with other customers (which is why it’s slower at peak times).
-The distance of your house from the telephone exchange, plus the quality of the cabling used, will also affect the actual broadband speed you receive considerably.
+One is that your ISP will share your line with other customers, which is why it’s slower at peak times.
+The distance of your house from the telephone exchange, plus the quality of the cabling used, will also substantially affect the actual broadband speed you receive.

-Super-Fast Broadband – Offering speeds of up to 100Mb and even 120Mb in areas where Virgin Media's has upgraded its network, fibre broadband is the fastest home broadband technology around.
+Super-fast broadband – Offering speeds of up to 300Mbps in the UK, fibre broadband is the fastest home broadband technology around.
 With an unlimited data allowance, this is the all-you-can-eat Vegas buffet of the broadband world.

-Fast Broadband – This is a seriously good middle-ground.
-This will allow you to stream HD, download HD, upload movies and game heavily, but at peak times, and with all these things running, you may notice it struggling.
+Fast broadband – This is a seriously good middle-ground.
+Fast broadband will allow you to stream HD, download HD, upload movies and game heavily, but at peak times, and with all these things running, you may notice it struggling.

-Cheap Broadband – These packages can handle all the little things.
+Cheap broadband – These packages can handle all the little things.
 You’ll have no problem checking emails, surfing, laughing at cats on YouTube or sharing photos on Facebook.
-You’ll be able to download and play games reasonably quickly, but not in amazing quality, and with all these things going on at once you’ll really notice it struggling.
+You’ll be able to download and play games reasonably quickly, but you may experience some buffering and slowdown.
+If you've got lots of things going on at once, especially with multiple users or devices, you’ll really notice your connection struggling.

-For mobile broadband the limits tend to be a lot lower, usually between 500MB and 1GB, making them suitable for light users.
+For mobile broadband the limits tend to be a lot lower, usually between 1GB and 32GB, making them suitable for light users.

-If you’re an average user with average needs, this can be the major swing in your choice of provider.
-Visit our [broadband provider page] (/broadband/providers "Broadband Providers") to see what people are saying about customer service, reception and advertised vs actual speeds.
+If you’re an average user with average needs, this can be the major swing factor in your choice of provider.
+Visit our broadband provider page to see what people are saying about customer service, reception and advertised vs actual speeds.

 Looking for super-fast broadband?
-Compare the best fibre broadband deals
+Compare our best fibre broadband deals.